mohammad-shaddad/mohammad-shaddad/README.md

 ## 👨‍💻 I'm a
 So-called Lead Solutions Architect; with a passion for innovative technologies and continuous learning.
-Experienced in designing and building cutting-edge, large-scale distributed solutions.
+Experienced in designing and building large-scale distributed solutions.

 ## 🏗 Currently Building
 - Gerd: a Chaos Monkey for K8s.
 Powered by netcore